A close quasar pair in a disk-disk galaxy merger at z = 2.17

-Despite significant merit and intense theoretical interest, direct evidence for compact binary SMBHs -- SMBHs that are gravitationally bound with each other -- is still lacking\cite{Bogdanovic2021}.
+Despite significant merit and intense theoretical interest, direct evidence for compact binary SMBHs--SMBHs that are gravitationally bound to each other--is still lacking\cite{Bogdanovic2022}.
 Their separations (typically less than a few parsecs) are too small to resolve beyond the local universe with current facilities.
-High-redshift kpc-scale dual quasars represent promising progenitors of low-redshift compact binary SMBHs.
-Using a stellar dynamical friction argument, we estimate that the 3.8 kpc SMBH pair in \obj\ may form a compact bound SMBH binary in $\lesssim$0.22$^{+0.50}_{-0.16}$ Gyr (Methods).
-Future infrared integral field unit spectroscopy with the James Webb Space Telescope will map the stellar and gas kinematics, enabling better predictions on the subsequent SMBH pair orbital evolution and the impact of dual quasar on their host galaxies.
+High-redshift, kpc-scale, dual quasars represent promising progenitors of low-redshift compact binary SMBHs.
+Using a stellar dynamical friction argument, we estimate that the 3.8 kpc SMBH pair in \obj\ may form a compact bound SMBH binary in fewer than approximately 0.22$^{+0.50}_{-0.16}$ Gyr (Supplementary Information).
+Future infrared integral field unit spectroscopy with the JWST will map the stellar and gas kinematics, enabling better predictions on the subsequent SMBH pair orbital evolution and the impact of dual quasar on their host galaxies.

-The confirmation of \obj\ as a dual quasar provides a proof-of-concept for combining Gaia and \hst\ to discover high-redshift kpc-scale dual quasars\cite{Shen2021}.
-The discovery underscores the need for high-resolution deep NIR imaging, which is crucial for detecting the merging galaxy hosts and for robustly distinguishing high-redshift dual quasars from lensed quasars and pre-merger projected quasar pairs at larger physical separations.
-Future high-resolution wide-area deep surveys\cite{Guy2022} will uncover a larger population of high-redshift dual quasars at the peak epoch of galaxy and SMBH assembly.
+The confirmation of \obj\ as a dual quasar provides a proof of concept for combining multiwavelength facilities to discover high-redshift, kpc-scale dual quasars\cite{Shen2021}.
+The discovery underscores the need for high-resolution deep NIR imaging, which is crucial for detection of merging galaxy hosts and for robustly distinguishing of high-redshift dual quasars from lensed quasars and premerger projected quasar pairs at larger physical separations.
+Future high-resolution, wide-area deep surveys will uncover a larger sample of high-redshift dual quasars at the peak epoch of galaxy and SMBH assembly.